Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 [Public state transactions](PrivateAndPublic.md#public-transactions) have non-encrypted payloads, while [private state transactions](PrivateAndPublic.md#private-transactions) have encrypted payloads.
-Nodes can determine if a transaction is private by looking at the `v` value of the signature.
-Public transactions have a `v` value of `27` or `28`, and private transactions have a value of `37` or `38`.

 If the transaction is private, the node can only execute the transaction if it can access and decrypt the payload.
 Nodes involved in the transaction don't have the private payload at all.